cgsamp/k8s-custom-api-cert/README.md

 ```

 This tells Contour to create an Ingress of type HTTPProxy.
 Inbound traffic from the *virtual host* specified is served via TLS using the secret provided.
 For the route, the HTTPProxy connects to service kubernetes on port 443, using the tls protocol.
+Note that the service name `kubernetes` is mapping to the service of the same name in the default namespace, that proxies the control plane's IP set.
+This way, the system works without knowing the control plane IPs or having to maintain changes.

-Contour is terminating the inbound TLS, and then re-encrypting.
+Contour is terminating the inbound TLS, and then re-encrypting with the cluster's certificate.
+In this configuration it does not validate the certificate's CA, but it could do so.

+## Create DNS Entry

+Map the envoy EXTNERAL-IP to the domain in your dns management software.
+Note that the domain name must match the domain name in the certificate, and specified in the HTTPProxy field `spec.virtualhost.fqdn`.

 # Configure Third Party Client